shawm11/hawk-auth-php/README.md

     $header = $result['header']; // a string
     $artifacts = $result['artifacts']; // an array

-	// A fake function that sets the header setHeaderSomehow('Authorization', $header);
+	// Run a fictional function that sets the header setHeaderSomehow('Authorization', $header);

     // Do some more stuff before sending request